extwiii/DataScience-JHU/README.md

 * Regularized Regression and Combining Predictors

 ## Course 9 - Developing Data Products
+* Shiny, GoogleVis, and Plotly
+* R Markdown and Leaflet
+* R Packages
+* Swirl and Course Project

 The most up to date information on the course lecture notes will always be in the course [Github repository](https://github.com/DataScienceSpecialization/courses)